Scholarships and Awards

 This award is given for outstanding achievement in the William Lowell Putnam Mathematical Competition by a Cal Poly student.
 The Weston awards go to the Cal Poly student who attains the highest score among Cal Poly participants and to the contestant with the second highest ranking.
 The source of this money is an endowment given to the university by Ralph Weston, Jr. in memory of his father, a longtime Cal Poly professor.
 Please contact Dr. Jonathan Shapiro for more information on the Putnam competition.

 In addition to the above awards and scholarships, each year the Mathematics Department's Student Awards and Scholarships Committee chooses an outstanding senior, selected on the basis of participation in clubs or societies, contribution to the image of the department, and scholastic achievement.
+The department also chooses an outstanding mathematics educator-either a graduating senior or a student completing the single subject credential program in mathematics.

 For general information and applications, please contact Cal Poly's Financial Aid Office (805-756-2927).
 For information relating to the Mathematics Department and its awards, please contact Dr. Linda Patton or Cami Reece.
 Dr. Patton can also be reached by phone at (805) 756-1680, and Cami Reece by phone at (805) 756-1227.